Posted on Tuesday 14th June 2022

 Victoria Wilson, Staffordshire County Council’s Cabinet member for Communities and Culture, said:

-Swimmers in lakes and reservoirs are also at risk from becoming entangled in underwater weeds and dumped rubbish, or being caught out by unseen currents and other dangers, such as sudden increases in depth.
+Swimmers in lakes and reservoirs are also at risk from becoming entangled in underwater weeds and dumped rubbish or being caught out by unseen currents and other dangers, such as sudden increases in depth.

 Victoria Wilson added: